 curl https://go.rasc.ch

-This concludes this tutorial about setting up TLS in a Go HTTP server in a productive environment.
+This concludes this tutorial about setting up TLS in a Go HTTP server in a production environment.
 The most convenient way is running a proxy in front of the service.
-In that case, the Go application does not have to care about TLS.
+In that case, the Go application does not have to manage TLS.
+But when you plan to put the Go application directly on the Internet, certmagic makes it easy to set up TLS.